Bell Hill

-You’ve probably felt the sting of rising bills, and you’re not alone—many North Carolina households face the same challenge.
-Fortunately, a range of utility assistance programs can ease that burden, from winter heating subsidies to flexible payment plans.
-If you meet the income guidelines, you could qualify for immediate relief.
-Discover which options match your situation and how to start the application process today.
+You’ve probably felt the sting of rising bills, and you’re not alone, many North Carolina households face the same challenge.
+Fortunately, a range of utility assistance programs can ease that burden, from winter heating subsidies to flexible payment plans, often supported by Protestant charities.

 Key Takeaways